MainSilent/Reverse-Drivers/README.md

 This is a simple tutorial intended to share information on how reverse engineering a Windows driver can be done.
 I have legally purchased all the Coolstar drivers, as they have invested significant time and effort.
 You should respect that as well.

 <hr/>
-We are trying to break intel tcss licensing.
+We are trying to break Intel TCSS licensing.

 ### Step 1: How the installer works?
 The setup file content can be extracted using 7zip as below